Storage Vault Locks

 Problem statement

 Magnus Box supports multiple devices backing up into a shared Storage Vault simultaneously.
-When Magnus Box runs a retention pass to clean up data, it is important that no other backup jobs are running simultaneously.

 A retention pass first looks at what data chunks exist in the Vault, then secondly deletes the unused ones.